CLI Reference — Signet Docs

 • OpenClaw

-3. OpenClaw Workspace - Appears only when an existing OpenClaw config is detected; workspace is patched only if you opt in
+3. OpenClaw Workspace - Appears only when an existing OpenClaw config is detected; workspace is patched only if you opt in, and setup warns that uninstalling OpenClaw can delete this workspace unless backups exist

 4. Description - Short agent description